greenelab/cimr/README.rst

 `cimr-d <https://github.com/greenelab/cimr-d>`_

-cimr is a convenience tool for continuous analyses of variant-based association results from GWAS (genome-wide association studies), eQTL (expression-quantitative trait loci mapping) or other association studies. cimr began as a python module to run large-scale Mendelian randomization analysis (hence the name).
-As the project developed, it became more evident that there are many parts preceding the analyses that require pipelining.
-So the current incarnation of cimr aims to streamline the pre-analysis processing steps, provide standardized input files and write example scripts to run various downstream methods seamlessly.
+*cimr* (continuous integration meta-resource) is a convenience tool for continuous analyses of variant-based association results from GWAS (genome-wide association studies), eQTL (expression-quantitative trait loci mapping) or other association studies. cimr aims to streamline the pre-analysis processing steps, provide standardized input files and automate scripting for standard downstream analyses.